plabayo/tower-async/README.md

 This fork is however still in its early days, so feel free to start a discussion if you feel different about this topic.
 The authors of this library are always open for feedback but retain the reservation to deny any request they wish.

+> Where is my favourite Tower Utility?

+For the sake of simplicitly, the sanity of the author of this fork, and the ability to ship an async version of Tower on a reasonable timescale, not all features that Tower support are supported (yet) in this fork.

+Note that some features are not supported on purpose:

+1. all the 'ready' related functionality was removed on purpose as we believe it to be out of scope
+  - as such also all utilities that rely on this or build on top of this aren't supported

+See the previous FAQ point to get our point of view related to load balancing and the like.

+We do think there is plenty of room for growth and improvement.
+Following utilities probably do still a place here and we welcome contributons:

+- As `Service` functionality: `retry`
+- As `MakeService` functionality: `limit`

+And there are probably some more.
+The test coverage is also significantly less, so also here do we welcome contributions.

+And in general welcome any contributions.
+Best to do come and chat with us prior to starting any big endavours.

+> Are these crates compatible with the original Tower Ecosystem

+No, not at the moment.

+We welcome however contributions to make this opt-in bridge a possibility.

 ## License